Skip to Content

 Aspiring Appraisers: Texas is 1 of 5 States With no Additional Licensure Requirements

 The Texas Appraiser Licensing & Certification Board (TALCB) understands that becoming a licensed appraiser can be difficult.
 Minimum federal requirements consist of hundreds of hours of education, thousands of hours of experience, and an exam; also, each state has a right to impose its own requirements.
-TALCB does not want to make it any harder on aspiring appraisers to get licensed, especially when the industry is facing an appraiser shortage and a lack of diversity.
+TALCB does not want to make it any harder on aspiring appraisers to get licensed, especially when the industry is facing an appraiser shortage.

 TALCB May Meeting Recap: Addressing Bias, PAREA Launches, new Online Resources